Make your codebase agent ready

 - Sections for rules, skills, commands with

-@-style references where supported - Clear loading guidance (e.g., “Always load rules/python.md for Python files”)
+@-style references where supported - Clear loading guidance (“Always load rules/python.md for Python files”)

 Tool Configuration